GK Moon Pie and daughter -cashmere does.

 they cannot defend themselves against predators.
 We prefer 4 foot woven

-field fence with one strand of electric wire about a foot off the ground,
+wire field fence with one strand of electric wire about a foot off the

-but others have success with electric fence systems.
-Keeping your goats
+ground, but others have success with electric fence systems or non-electric

 How can I start with cashmere?